kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

 Performing these on the client rather than the server enables:

 - Configuration to be reviewed prior to being sent to the API server
-- Configuration to be validated as part of the CI?CD pipeline
+- Configuration to be validated as part of the CI/CD pipeline
 - Configuration for Resources to validated holistically rather than individually per-Resource
   - e.g. ensure the `Service.selector` and `Deployment.spec.template` labels